-Anadromous fishes (alewife, blueback herring, American shad, striped bass, rainbow smelt, Atlantic salmon) and catadromous fish (American eel), collectively referred to as diadromous fishes, historically occurred in most major and minor coastal watersheds in the state.
-Declines in these populations were caused by the construction of dams and heavy pollution, which rendered many waters unsuitable for their migration into freshwater production areas.
+Anadromous fishes (alewife, blueback herring, American shad, striped bass, rainbow smelt, Atlantic salmon, Atlantic tomcod, sea lamprey) and catadromous fish (American eel), collectively referred to as diadromous fishes, historically occurred in most major and minor coastal watersheds in the state.
+Declines in these populations were caused by the construction of dams and water pollution, which rendered many waters unsuitable for their migration into freshwater production areas.
 The successful water pollution abatement program of the 1970s re-established a clean environment that now enables the restoration of these species to their historic habitats.
-Waters stocked with anadromous fish species, including alewives, are those that historically supported these species.
-Fish passage requirements at hydroelectric dams, a fishway construction program by DMR, and fish stocking efforts over the past 30 years have significantly increased the amount of habitat available to anadromous fishes.
+Atlantic salmon, shad, and alewives are stocked in waters that historically supported these species.
+Fish passage requirements at hydroelectric dams, a DMR fishway construction program, and other habitat connectivity projects over the past 30 years have significantly increased the amount of habitat available to diadromous fishes.